krateoplatformops/azuredevops-provider-kog-chart/README.md

 - `PipelinePermission`

 are supported by both the Krateo Azure DevOps Provider (classic) and the Krateo Azure DevOps Provider KOG and a migration guide is available in the [Migration guide](./docs/migration_guide.md) section of the `/docs` folder of this chart.
-The migration guide explains how to migrate from the Krateo Azure DevOps Provider (classic) resources to the Krateo Azure DevOps Provider KOG resources.
+The migration guide explains how to migrate from the Krateo Azure DevOps Provider (classic) resources to the Krateo Azure DevOps Provider KOG resources (for what concerns `GitRepository`, `Pipeline`, and `PipelinePermission`).

 ### Helm Lookup functions example